TrinaNix4/CS1410_c_lecture_notes/Readme.md

   - this protects member variables by being accessed by outside users;
   - gives access to public methods so user can have access to private methods but in a controlled environment so they can't make changes that don't make sense

+  # Constructors

+  - a class constructor is a special member function of a clsss that is executed whenever we create new objects of that class
+  * it is a function and it creates objects - it creates an object of that class
+  * named after the class iself
+  * gives our member variables value

+  main purpose is to create the object but to give our attributes or member variables values

+  * notice the public method named Student has no return type

+  class Student {
+    private:
+      int id_;
+      string name_;
+      string email_;

+    public:
+      Student(); // this is the constructor, a public function because we want users of our class to be able to create studen objects
+      //no return type  - every constructor will only return one thing. an object of the class that its constructing  (a student contructor would return a newly constructed student object)

+      * prototype shown in the class

+      class Student {
+        private:
+          string name_;
+          string email_;
+          int id_;

+        public:  //this is the prototype
+          Student();
+      }

+      * used in main function
+      int main () {
+        Student s1; // this calls the above prototype, calls the constructor, creates a new object (put class name and then name of variable)
+      }

+  }

+- several kinds of constructors can be defined.
+  2 we are talking about:
+    - default
+    - general

+    # default constructor

+    - creates an empty object
+      - sets numeric values to 0
+      - sets character/string values to blank
+      - sets objects to empty

+      * notice constructor is written outside of class

+      e.g. of a default constructor written outside of the class;

+      Student::Student() {
+        id_ = 0;
+        name_ = "";
+        email_ = "";
+      }

+* default constructor creates an empty object
+      - can be written inline using initializer list (inline means we can keep it in our class)
+      - very common way to make a default constructor; just creating an empty object
+      - makes it so we don't need to define it in 2 places
+      - should only be defined in one place
+      - a little bit different than a prototype

+      * notice {} at the end of the list in example

+      class Student {
+        private:
+          int id_;
+          std::string name_;
+          std::string email_;

+        public:
+          Student() : id_(0), name_(""), email_(""){}
+          //initializer list;
+          //this is defining the method;
+          //the curly braces represent the body of the function;
+          //instead of using the = sign assignment operator, we put the values in parentheses.
+      }

+      # General Constructor

+      - creates an object with user chosen values given to the member variables;
+      * notice the constructor has parameters

+* a common way to identify member variables is by putting an underscore after the name
+* good way to differentiate from other variables that might have the same name
+* member variable will always have the underscore;

+* defined outside of the class; scoping it back to student class Student::Student(int id, std::string name, std::string email) {
+      id_ = id; (id_ = our passed in id)
+      name_ = name; (name_ = our passed in name)
+      email_ = email; etc.
+    }

+    * gives our object values that the user has decided on

+    * can also be written inline using initializer list
+    * should only be defined in one place

+    * notice parameters used in () for each variable at the end of the list

+    public:
+      Student(int id, std::string name, std::string email) : id_(id), name_(name), email_(email) {}

+      * can use an inline initializer as long as you don't care what the values are; (like example above. )

+      # Using Constructors

+      * default does not need ()
+      * to call general add() and values

+      int main () {
+        //default - making an empty object
+        Student s1;

+        //general - giving our object some values Student s2(135246, "John Smith", "johnsmith@gmail.com")
+      }